go-graphite/go-carbon/rust/README.md

 ## Recovery and rollout

 SIGTERM/SIGINT stop admission, finish active writes, and drain the cache.
 Unpersisted data is saved as a Go-compatible binary dump if draining fails.
 SIGUSR2 dumps and stops when dumping is enabled.
-Recovery runs before receivers start; originals are renamed with `.restored` only after successful writes.
+Recovery runs before receivers start; originals are deleted only after all restored points have been flushed and synced.
+Failed restoration leaves pending dumps intact for retry.
+Existing `.restored` backups from older versions are ignored and left untouched; they can be removed manually when no longer needed.
 A pending dump with restoration disabled prevents startup.
 SIGHUP reloads schema/aggregation rules atomically; other configuration changes require restart.

 Validate on a **copy** of the Whisper tree first.
 Do not run Go and Rust writers against the same tree.
 Compare query results, quota reports, file-integrity checks, RSS, latency, and sustained ingestion under the intended workload before a canary.
 To roll back, stop Rust, retain both `.wsp` and `.ooo` files and pending dumps, then start the pinned Go daemon with dump restoration enabled.